Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 A popular piece of guidance at the moment is to use the UK National Cyber Security Centre's [three words guidance](https://www.ncsc.gov.uk/blog-post/three-random-words-or-thinkrandom-0?page=1){:target="_blank"}; this provides a turn-key solution you can use, which provides a compromise - very good memorability, but still hard to guess.

 The traps for this method can be the number of words in your word pool and the randomness they're picked with.
-I recommend using a random work generator for this method.
+I recommend using a random word generator for this method.
 You should also consider capitalisation, spaces and special characters and whether you'll work these in for when you're forced to use them.

 An additional piece of advice on this is that three words can be used with memory techniques, like making a picture of your passphrase, to make it more memorable.
 I generated three random words online -